csheader/fast-api-oidc/README.md

 ### Cache operations

 This library uses a singleton to manage an in memory cache for the tokens.
-These tokens are cached for the default that is created when you implement the middleware in your application.
-This includes max size and TTL.
+These tokens are cached for the token_ttl that is provided to the middleware when you add it to your FastAPI application.
+Both maxsize and the time to live (TTL) are exposed for your use.

 The cache is exposed to allow for debugging and cache operations for the users of this library.
-Specific scenarios where this is useful outside of debugging is to remove a token from the cache during logout, or in scenarios where you have invalidated the refresh token for the user and would like to revoke access to the API's at the same time if your provider does not support this action.
+Specific scenarios where this is useful outside of debugging is to remove a token from the cache during logout, cycling tokens out of the cache out of band when risky behavior is detected or under specific business requirements.
+Another common scenario is when your provider does not invalidate access tokens even after a refresh token has been invalidate.
+In this case, it is the developer's responsibility to remove the token from the cache before the TTL expires.

 #### Cache operation examples: